 You will still be able to vote and enjoy other rights as a citizen.
 You will retain the right to control your finances and possessions.

-As a resident of the home, you will have a say in your living arrangements or those of the home in general.
+As a resident, you will have a say in your living arrangements in general.
 You will be expected to respect the rights and needs of other people in the home, as they will be expected to respect yours.

 Can't find the answer you are looking for?View more FAQ's